ben-norton/GeoKOS/registry/vocabularies.md

 Vocabularies
 The Google Sheets workbooks below contain collections of controlled vocabularies organized into thematic groups.
 The workbooks should be considered 'works in progress' unless denoted otherwise in the status column.
-ONce finalized with complete attribution metadata and content, individual vocabularies are copied into standardized csv files.
+Once finalized with complete attribution metadata and content, individual vocabularies are copied into standardized CSV files.

 | Title | URL | Category | Status |
 | -- | -- | -- | -- |